Biography

 - PG&E Corporation and Pacific Gas and Electric Company, one of the largest combined natural gas and electric energy companies in the United States and the largest utility company in the State of California, in their chapter 11 cases.
 PG&E has approximately 16,000,000 customers, 24,000 employees and estimated liabilities (including contingent and disputed liabilities) in excess of $50 billion.

-- Sears Holdings Corporation, one of the largest retailers in the world in connection with their chapter 11 cases, which represent one of the largest retail chapter 11 cases in history.
+- Sears Holdings Corporation and its affiliated debtors, being one of the largest retailers in the world in connection with their chapter 11 cases, which represent one of the largest retail chapter 11 cases in history.

-- Fieldwood Energy LLC, one of the largest independent offshore oil and gas exploration and production companies in the U.S., in connection with its chapter 11 cases in 2020 and its prepackaged chapter 11 restructuring in 2018.
+- Fieldwood Energy LLC, a Gulf of Mexico offshore energy exploration and production company, in connection with its chapter 11 cases.

 - Westinghouse Electric Company LLC, a globally recognized nuclear power company, in its unprecedented chapter 11 cases involving liabilities in excess of $9 billion.